-The Advanced Photon Source (APS) will be a synchrotron radiation user facility with one of the world's brightest x-ray sources in the 10-keV to 100-keV regime [1].
+The Advanced Photon Source (APS) will be a synchrotron radiation user facility with one of the world's brightest x-ray sources in the 10-keV to 100-keV regime1.
 Its 200-MeV electron linac, 450-MeV positron linac, positron accumulator ring (PAR), 7-GeV booster synchrotron, 7-GeV storage ring, and undulator test lines will also provide the opportunity for development and demonstration of key particle beam characterization techniques over a wide range of parameter space.
-Some of these values overlap or approach those projected for fourth generation light sources as described at a recent workshop [2].
+Some of these values overlap or approach those projected for fourth generation light sources as described at a recent workshop2.
 The Accelerator Systems Division (ASD) Diagnostics Group is responsible for the design, procurement, testing, and operation of all the diagnostic systems on the injector rings, their transport lines, the storage ring, and the undulator test lines.
-A description of these plans using electrical conversion and optical conversion techniques and initial results from some prototypes tested on the linac test stand operating at 45-MeV are presented.
+A description of these plans using electrical conversion and optical conversion techniques and initial results from some prototypes tested on the linac test stand operating at 45-MeV are presented briefly.
+These are supplemented by more detailed reports given elsewhere at this workshop3-7.
 A brief outline of the undulator test line parameters and diagnostics are also presented.